Replicable-MARL/MARLlib/docs/source/algorithm/iddpg.rst

 .. admonition:: Quick Facts

-    - Independent deep deterministic policy gradient is a natural extension of standard deep deterministic policy gradient in multi-agent settings.
+    - Independent deep deterministic policy gradient is a natural extension of standard single agent deep deterministic policy gradient in multi-agent settings.
-    - The sampling/training pipeline is the same when we stand at the view of a single agent when comparing DDPG and IDDPG.
+    - The sampling/training pipeline is exactly the same when we standing at the view of single agent when comparing DDPG and IDDPG.
-    - An IDDPG agent architecture consists of two modules: ``policy`` and ``Q``.
+    - An IDDPG agent architecture consists of two modules: policy network and Q network.
-    - IDDPG applies to cooperative, competitive, and mixed task modes.
+    - IDDPG is applicable to cooperative, competitive, and mixed task modes.

 Characteristic